Are Biological Systems More Intelligent Than Artificial Intelligence?

-If an abstraction layer is a window onto the world, then utility measures how ``good'' that view is for a task.
+If an abstraction layer is a window onto the world, then \textit{utility} is how ``good'' the view is for a task.
 A static abstraction layer is a window that cannot move, while an MCA can change policy at lower levels, to move the window into an ideal location.
-When we create an ISA we insert a static abstraction layer at an intermediate level, so the vocabulary at the highest levels is limited to only compositions and permutations of those abstractions we have embodied in the ISA.
+When I create an ISA I insert a static abstraction layer at an intermediate level, so the vocabulary at the highest levels is limited to what I can do with those abstractions I have embodied in the ISA.
 In comparison, an MCA can learn policies at lower levels, to change the vocabulary of higher levels and facilitate \textit{multilayer} causal learning.
-What proof \ref{proof_multiscale} demonstrates is that adaptability at higher levels of abstraction demands adaptability at lower levels.
-We aren't suggesting lower levels \textit{only} optimise for utility at higher levels.
+This shows how adaptability at higher levels demands adaptability at lower levels.
+I am not suggesting lower levels \textit{only} optimise for utility at higher levels.
 After all, an increase in utility may increase the computational cost of searching for correct policies.
 Furthermore, a spatially extended environment constrains the size of vocabularies at all levels \cite{bennett2024b}, because bounded systems can contain only finite information \cite{bekenstein1981}.
-We mean lower levels learn an inductive bias for higher levels, balancing utility with other factors in service of goals at every scale.
+I mean lower levels learn an inductive bias for higher levels, balancing utility with other factors in service of goals at every scale.